bigtoga/Examples/Cloud/Azure/Compute/Azure Virtual Machines/Performance - how to increase Azure VM performance.md

 ## SQL Server VMs

 - Move tempdb to the ephemeral disk
-- VMs that support shared disks are capped at 2,000 MB/s throughput - consider whether you need a shared disk.
-If not, may be able to get a boost.
+- Shared Disks can be silent performance killers
+   - VMs w shared disks are maxed at 2,000 MBps max throughput (non-shared are 3,872 MB/s) Shared disks do not support caching thus all IO counts against "uncached"